-460 tens 460 hundreds 4600 ones 46 tens How many ways can you find to make 5060?
-3. Kiz has these numbers: 1330 1303 1033 1003 1030 He writes them in order from smallest to largest.
-What is the fourth number he writes?
-4. Find all the different numbers you can make from these digit cards: 1, 3, 4, 5 and 7 Misconceptions Children find it had to adapt to the code of roman numerals and they try to translate place value concepts directly.
-Children think that 49 is IL - breaking the 'adjacent symbol rule' Teacher Guidance and Notes When introducing Roman Numerals it can be beneficial to ensure a whole school approach is adopted, ie on displays around clock faces.
+NRICH: Dicey Operations \ G NRICH: The Deca Tree \ P NRICH: Four-digit Targets \ P and 7 Misconceptions Teacher Guidance and Notes Children find it had to adapt to the code of roman numerals and they try to translate place value concepts directly.
+Children think that 49 is IL - breaking the 'adjacent symbol rule' When introducing Roman Numerals it can be beneficial to ensure a whole school approach is adopted, ie on displays around clock faces.
 The history will need to be explored to unpick 'the rules'.
-Note that these are just conventions rather than things that are innate about maths so make Children think that 40 is XXXX - breaking the '3 max' rule On clocks, sometimes 4 is written as IIII rather iV for aesthetic reasons - this can be confusing as it breaks the rules!
+Note that these are just conventions rather than things that are innate about maths so make Children think that 40 is XXXX - breaking the '3 max' rule this clear to children.
+On clocks, sometimes 4 is written as IIII rather iV for aesthetic reasons - this can be confusing as it breaks the rules!
 Children need to understand that we are not calculating with Roman Numerals but making connections to real life and how they are represented today.
 This is just one alternative number system but there are a multitude of others.
 Good SMSC opportunity.
 Children sometimes write eight thousand as 8 1000 Children struggle if either the hundreds or tens or the units are 'missing' e.g. seven thousand, six hundred and four can be miswritten as 764 or 7640 When teaching place value use practical resources to expand on different base representations to emphasise the unitised structure of number ie 231 = 2 hundred squares, 3 ten rods and 1 unit/ ones in Base 10.
+Children confuse the meaning of < and >, finding it hard to tell which is which.
+It is important that children develop their number sense here- they should be able to place numbers on a blank number line including where the scale changes.
+Try taking a blank paper strip as a scale from 0-1000 and asking children to place 200 on it.
+Then change the scale to 1-500 and ask them to do the same thing - they should be developing the ability to change the placement based on the scale.